Graduate Costs and Aid

-All payments are in U.S. Dollars and funds must be drawn on a United States banking institution.
+All payments are in U.S. dollars, and funds must be drawn from a United States banking institution.

 An audited Financial Statement is produced following the end of each fiscal year.
-For a copy, please request one by writing to the Office of Administration, Finance, and Governmental Relations.
+Please request a copy by writing to the Office of Administration, Finance, and Governmental Relations.

-Policy for M.S.
-International Logistics Management students who withdraw from courses:
+Refund Policy for all master’s degree students who withdraw from courses:

-Students register for their courses prior to each trimester and receive tuition notices based on their registration.
-Students may register for one or two classes per trimester.
+Students register for their courses before each semester and receive tuition notices based on their registration.
+Students may register for one or two classes per semester.

 Refunds for withdrawals are in accordance with the following schedule:

-- After start of seventh week – 0%
+- After the beginning of the fourth week – NO REFUND

 A student who withdraws must file a Withdrawal Notice in writing with the Registrar’s Office.
 Notification should also be sent to the Graduate Office via email.
 This notification does not replace the Notice Of Withdrawal to the Registrar.
 Refund credit will be computed from the time that official notice is received in the Registrar’s Office.
 Non-attendance does not constitute an official withdrawal.

-Students in the Maritime Management program may also seek employment in the area or on-campus and may, in certain circumstances, qualify for federal work study funds.
-Depending upon an international student’s immigration status, s/he may be eligible for on-campus employment.
+Students in the Maritime Management program may also seek employment in the area or on campus and may, in certain circumstances, qualify for federal work-study funds.
+Depending upon an international student’s immigration status, they may be eligible for on-campus employment.